AndreCL/WeatherBackground/README.md

 Returns 0 when successful

-Returns -1 when no connection to DMI (for example no internet connection)
+Returns -1 when WebException (no connection to network)

-TODO:

-Which city not hardcoded (maybe use location or locale) Implement task scheduler
+Returns -2 for oher webclient exceptions

+## Setup

+Open the config file, set your Zip Code (only danish zip codes supported).

+## Todo:

+- Implement other countries

+- Implement auto detection of zip code